suma-project/Suma/INSTALL.md

     RewriteCond %{REQUEST_FILENAME} -d
     RewriteRule ^.*$ - [NC,L]
     RewriteRule ^.*$ index.php [NC,L]

+    # Allows .htaccess file to be used
+    AllowOverride All
     </Directory>

 **Don't forget to change `YOUR_WEB_DIR` to the directory in your web space that contains the `service/web/` content**